nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 2. Using an `undo` command after an `edit` command will not restore the student's index back to his/her original index.<br>

-&nbsp&nbsp&nbsp&nbsp 1.
+&nbsp;&nbsp;&nbsp;&nbsp;1.
 If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey.<br>

-&nbsp&nbsp&nbsp&nbsp 2.
+&nbsp;&nbsp;&nbsp;&nbsp;2.
 Using an `undo` command will not restore the student's index back to 1.

 </div>